Make client-side, schedule-driven transit maps.

 2. The first stop MUST have a departure time specified.
 Likewise with the last stop and an arrival time.
 The intermittent stops can have any one of them if you have a default stop interval.

-3. The day parameter indicates a calendar day, NOT the day of travel.
+day parameter indicates a calendar day, NOT the day of travel.
 If a vehicle starts at 23:59:59 and reaches its next stop at 00:00:00, you'd need to assign day 1 for the 23:59:59 departure and day 2 for the 00:00:00 arrival.

 4. If a vehicle's journey spans multiple days, Transit will show you all possible positions at which the vehicle could be, at a particular point of time.
 This is why each vehicle is assigned a distinct color.
 It makes tracking easier.